 - Utilise online resources such as Togetherall – where you can share how you are feeling, speak with others, and both offer and gain advice and support from people all around the world.

-If you would like to speak to someone at Wellbeing or need further support, please do contact Wellbeing Support Services via our Wellbeing Portal where you can join a virtual queue for a brief consultation with an adviser, Monday to Friday from 10am to 3pm.
-You can also call Wellbeing Support Services on 024 7657 5570.
+If you would like to speak to someone at Wellbeing or need further support, please do contact Wellbeing and Student Support via our Wellbeing Portal where you can join a virtual queue for a brief consultation with an adviser, Monday to Friday from 10am to 3pm.
+You can also call Wellbeing and Student Support on 024 7657 5570.

 View some profiles from men across our University community, sharing what mental health and wellbeing means to them, and how they look after themselves on a day to day basis